-American watch manufacturer Citizen is widely respected for revitalising the long-standing traditions of American watch-making and combining them with cutting-edge technological developments.
-With over 100 years of experience, Citizen is known the world over for its uncompromising values of technical precision, innovativation, quality craftsmanship and design excellence.
+American watch manufacturer Citizen is widely respected for revitalizing the long-standing traditions of American watch-making and combining them with cutting-edge technological developments.
+With over 100 years of experience, Citizen is known the world over for its uncompromising values of technical precision, innovativation, quality craftsmanship, and design excellence.

 The white Arabic numerals on a black dial offers excellent contrast for to read the time whatever the conditions.
 The watch case is made of stainless steel and comes with a durable woven military green strap.

-Inside, you’ll find the Citizen calibre E1000 movement, featuring the brand’s trusted Eco-Drive technology.
+Inside, you’ll find the Citizen caliber E1000 movement, featuring the brand’s trusted Eco-Drive technology.
 The watch is powered by light, any light, to function, so you won’t need a battery.

 Best for: capturing the essence of the original field watch.